DoTheEvo/XCPng-basics/README.md

   to test it on.
 After I wrapped my head around the need to deploy Xen Orchestra somewhere else, it felt like everything was simple and **it just worked with minimal effort**.
-  That apparently is what makes me enthusiastic about stuff.
+  And that apparently is what makes me enthusiastic about stuff.

   * Tried to spin **win11 24H2** and it just worked without manually dealing with TPM.
 The VM creation did not feel overwhelming with 19 options